wmhilton-stoplight/platform-docs/4.-documentation/stoplight-flavored-markdown.md

 ## Embeds

-We support embedding a variety of content from popular websites!
-To use an embed, just write out a link in its own paragraph.
+Stoplight supports embedding a variety of content from popular websites.
+To use an embed, write out a link in its own paragraph.

 For example, this is a YouTube video: